NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Investigator's Stratagem.md

 * * *
 You play out battles in your head, allowing you to Strike when the time is right.
 You gain the [[Actions/Devise a Stratagem|Devise a Strategem]] action; however, when you substitute its result for your attack roll, you can't use your Intelligence modifier in place of your Strength or Dexterity modifier.

-You also can't use your Intelligence modifier on other rolls from abilities that expand Devise a Stratagem, such as the [[Feats/Athletic Strategist|Athletic Strategist]] feat.
+You also can't use your Intelligence modifier on other rolls from abilities that expand Devise a Stratagem, such as the [[Athletic Strategist|Athletic Strategist]] feat.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*